 - Mentally, remain calm and helpful

-To effectively understand the patient or to explain something, we need to take the patient’s abilities into account while communicating.
-We must remember that the patient finds it difficult to understand words and their meanings and forgets what is being said even while we are speaking.
+To understand the patient or to explain something, take the patient’s abilities into account while talking.
+Remember that the patient finds it difficult to understand words and their meanings and forgets what is being said even while you are speaking.

-We must remember that the patient’s ability to understand and communicate deteriorates over time.
+The patient’s ability to understand and communicate gets worse over time.
 It also varies across days; it may be better on some days and worse on others.
-Communication is more difficult when the patient is tired or upset, and easier when he/ she is relaxed.
-Caregivers have to adjust how they communicate depending on the patient’s situation and response.
-If the patient looks confused or tense, or turns the body or face away, we need to change what we are doing.
+Communication is more difficult when the patient is tired or upset, and easier when the patient is relaxed.
+You have to adjust how you talk depending on the patient’s situation and response.
+If the patient looks confused or tense, or turns the body or face away, change how you are talking.

-In general, we need to do things that make it easier for the patient to understand us, and to tell us what they need.
-But in our attempt to simplify communication for the patients, we should not start behaving as if we are talking down to the patient, treating them as stupid or ignorant persons.
-Respect for the patient is a must; they will sense any disrespect or irritation immediately, and feel hurt and insulted.
-A simple criterion to use is to think of how we would want to be treated if we were the patient.
+In general, do things that make it easier for the patient to understand you, and to tell you what they need.
+But do not talk to the patients as if they are silly or ignorant persons.
+Respect for the patient is a must; patients sense disrespect and irritation immediately, and feel hurt and insulted.
+While talking to them, think how you would want to be treated if you were the patient.

 Communicate without distractions and in a non-threatening environment